 Your website is a long-term investment, and whilst client trends and technology may change, you’ll always have one.
-It’s better to think big and make decisions strategically.
+It’s best to think big and make decisions strategically.

 When people visit your website, they expect you to know and recognise them.
-People’s browsing habits have been influenced and altered by Amazon, by Netflix, and online retail in general.
-Regardless of the fact that you’re a law firm, they want you to give them relevant content and offers at the right time, in the right place, in the right language and on the device they’re using.
+Browsing behaviour has been influenced and altered by Amazon and Netflix (to name two), and online retail in general.
+Although you’re a law firm, your audience wants you to give them relevant content and offers in a timely manner, in the right language and on the device they’re using.

 Clients are diverse.
-Your law firm could be dealing with potential clients interested in commercial law, family law, criminal law – the list goes on.
-Each one of these clients is different, with a different purpose for coming to your website, and with specific needs and wants.
-Law firms need a website that recognises this, and can do something about it.
+Your law firm could be dealing with potential clients interested in commercial law, family law, criminal law etc. Each person you target has a different purpose for coming to your website.
+Law firms need a website that recognises this.

 There’s no point showing someone looking for divorce advice an article on mergers and acquisitions.

 Personalising the website journey for brand new visitors as well as previous ones, who might just happen to be clients, is vital.
-Personalisation creates brand affinity, provokes delight and wonderment, and shows that you care about the person visiting as an individual.
+Personalisation creates brand affinity, trust and shows that you care.

 Law firms need to invest in a digital experience platform to power their website – one that takes data such as the channel the visitor arrived from, the device they’re using, what they searched for, what pages or content they’re looking at, and serves up the most relevant content to enrich their experience and fulfil their needs.